quirky-sharan/equinox/README.md

 <sub>

-**Medical Disclaimer:** Equinox is an AI research tool strictly intended for educational demonstration purposes.<br/>
+**Medical Disclaimer:** Equinox is an AI research tool strictly intended for educational demonstration purposes.
 It is **not** a diagnostic medical device and its outputs must never supersede professional clinical judgment.

 </sub>